cstubben/pmcXML/README.md

   	     8                      1                      1                      3

 	xpathSApply(doc, "//table-wrap/caption", xmlValue)
-	[1] "Twenty-five common up-regulated genes of B. pseudomallei during intracellular growth in host macrophages relative toin vitrogrowth"
+	[1] "Twenty-five common up-regulated genes of B. pseudomallei during intracellular growth in host macrophages relative toin vitro growth"
 	[2] "Gene function enrichment analysis of B. pseudomallei common up-regulated and down-regulated genes throughout growth within host macrophages"
 	[3] "List of oligonucleotides used in real-time qPCR experiments"

-The first function below will list all 27 section titles and the second functions lists only the 8 main sections (not subsections).
+The first function below will list all 27 section titles and the second functions lists only the 8 main sections in the document (not subsections).
 The `pubmed` package uses this XPath query to split the main document into sections using `getNodeSet` and then loops through each section to split the full text into complete sentences.

 	xpathSApply(doc, "//sec/title", xmlValue)
 	xpathSApply(doc, "//body/sec/title", xmlValue)